 Where is Ole Gunnar Solksjaer now?

-Ole Gunnar Solksjaer also known as “The Baby Faced Assassin”, hung up his boots in 2007 after a hugely successful 11-year playing career with Manchester United.
+Former Manchester United striker Ole Gunnar Solksjaer also known as “The Baby Faced Assassin”, hung up his boots in 2007 after a hugely successful 11-year playing career at Old Trafford.

-During his time at Old Trafford the Norwegian striker bagged an impressive haul of trophies including six Premier League titles, two FA Cups and the UEFA Champions League.
+During his time at the club the Norwegian striker bagged an impressive haul of trophies including six Premier League titles, two FA Cups and the UEFA Champions League.

 He also represented Norway on 67 occasions, scoring 23 goals and was a member of the squad which played in the 1998 FIFA World Cup and the 2000 UEFA European Championships.

-Since retiring from playing Solksjaer has made the move into coaching with his rol working for Alex Ferguson coaching the strikers of Manchester United first team for the remainder of the 2007–08 season.
+Upon retiring from playing Solksjaer went into coaching and stayed on at Manchester United where he coached the first team strikers for the remainder of the 2007–08 season.

-In the summer of 2008 he took over the reserves team – a role he stayed in until December 2010 when he left to take over the manager’s job at Molde in Norway.
+At the end of the season he took over United’s reserve team where he stayed until December 2010 before leaving to take over the manager’s job at Molde in Norway.

-In October 2015, Solksjaer was back in football management when he was appointed head coach for a second spell at Norwegian side Molde.
+A year later Solksjaer returned to football management when he was appointed head coach for a second spell at Norwegian side Molde.

 The Norwegian completely turned around the team’s fortunes on the pitch winning eight straight games in all competitions and bagging the Premier League Manager of the Month award for January – which was the first time a Manchester United manager had won it since Sir Alex Ferguson in October 2012.